 - 2 teaspoons dried parsley

-- Put the cashew powder, water, olive oil, lemon juice, vinegar, salt, mustard, onion powder, garlic powder, and black pepper in your blender and blend until smooth.
-Stir in the parsley.
+- Add in the water, olive oil, lemon juice, vinegar, salt, mustard, onion powder, garlic powder, and black pepper and blend until smooth.
+Stop and scrape down the sides, as needed, to make sure everything gets blended.
+The mixture should look smooth, creamy, and runny in texture.

-- Pour the dressing into an airtight container, cover, and refrigerate for at least 30 minutes to thicken and let the flavors develop.
+- Pour the dressing into an airtight container, cover, and refrigerate for at least 30 minutes to let the flavors develop.
+It will thicken much more in the fridge overnight, so I recommend adding a tablespoon of water, or more, as needed to thin it out again the next day.
 Store in the refrigerator for up to 1 week.
-Shake or whisk the dressing before each use.
+Shake the dressing before each use.

 Reader Feedback: Do you have a favorite dairy-free swap?
 Share your favorite recipe links below!